minvws/icore-php-codable/README.md

-# PHPCodable
+# Codable

-PHPCodable allows you to convert types into and out of an external representation (for example JSON).
+Codable allows you to convert types into and out of an external representation (for example JSON).

 It is inspired by Swift's [Encoding/Decoding/Serialization](https://developer.apple.com/documentation/swift/encoding-decoding-and-serialization) library, but includes some unique features like delegates.